pytorch/text/examples/libtorchtext/tokenizer/README.md

 # Tokenizer

-This example demonstrates how you can use torchtext's GPT2BPE tokenizer in a C++ environment.
+This example demonstrates how you can use torchtext's `GPT2BPETokenizer` in a C++ environment.

 ## Steps